FOREX-Dollar loses steam after weeks-long rally

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo; Editing by Kim Coghill)
+(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo; Editing by Kim Coghill, Kirsten Donovan)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.